crake7/Network-Pen-Test-Tools/Priv-esc/README.md

 3. Change into that directory and install the service: `C:\dist\> vulnerable_service.exe install`
 4. Run/Stop/Remove the service: `C:\dist> vulnerable_service.exe start/stop/remove`
 5. If you change the code in `vulnerable_service.py`, you need to create a new executable with *pyinstaller* and reaload the service: `C:\dist> vulnerable_service.exe update`.

+#### `process_monitor.py`

+* Monitor the processes executed **without API hooking**.
+Hence, avoiding AV detection.
+* This program uses the WMI API to monitor the process creation event and receive intel on the process: cmd, date, path, ppid, pid, owner, sid.
+* It will log all this info into a file:

+#### `file_monitor.py`

+* The Windows API 'ReadDirectoryChangesW' is used to monitor the **temp** directory for any changes to files or subdirectories.
+* You can monitor any directory you wish by modifying the `PATHS` variable.
+* If you leave the code running for several days, you may find bugs or information disclosures for potential privilege escalations.